 If you are looking for a different experience, try Tipi Village a special type of lodging near Cody, Wyoming.

-For dining, The Irma is the place to go in Cody.
-Many tourists stop at the Irma just to see the wonderful bar, with its extravagant back mirror.
+For dining, the Irma Hotel is the place to go in Cody.
+Many tourists stop at the Irma just to view the wonderful bar in the dining room, with its extravagant back mirror.
+A buffet with a wide choice of foods is often a first choice for diners at the Irma.
+Menu prices are very reasonable at the Irma, considering that Cody is a huge tourist town.
 Maxwell’s Fine Food & Spirits, near the Buffalo Bill Center of the West, is another popular spot to eat.
 Pasta and beef on the menu.
-Cassie’s Supper Club is a great place to dine in a western atmosphere.
+Cassie’s Supper Club has steak, prime rib, and seafood on the menu.
+For the best Italian food, try il Padrino.

 Copyright © 2019 John Sandy